 As with anything I teach, you will not get too far without a good list.
 Grab a piece of paper and write down everything that needs to be accomplished this week.
 I like to sort things out a bit to make them easier.

-Ninja tip: You will not have ALL of these items on your list.
-This is just a guide to help you pull the top 3 things in each section that need your attention this week.
+SLCG PRO TIP: You will not have ALL of these items on your list.
+The big and the very small.
+The key is to get it all down on paper so you have a thorough list.
+This list will then be your guide that will help you pull the top 3 things in each section that need your attention this week.

 - House cleaning-any and all things that need to be cleaned